Aeroluna/LunaCoopMod/README.md

 - Buffed Kerrigan's Leaping Strike ability to hit cloaked units.

 Not sure why this was nerfed to not hit invisible units at some point.

+- Fixed an issue where Kerrigan's Psionic Shift ability was affected by movement speed buffs/debuffs.

+yeah.

 ### Artanis